 Enjoy as is, on top of coconut yogurt, or with dairy-free milk!
 This would work in just about any scenario regular granola would.

-Store leftovers in an airtight container at room temperature up to 2 weeks or in the fridge for several weeks.
-Transfer to the freezer for longer-term storage.
+Store leftovers in an airtight container at room temperature up to 2 weeks or in the refrigerator for 3 weeks.
+Transfer to the freezer for longer-term storage (up to 1 month).

 *If your dates aren’t fresh and sticky, soak in warm water for 10 minutes and then drain before adding to mixture.